Trump Sonnets--4 Full-Length Poetry Collections (with A 5th & 6th OUT Soon!)

 Click the Ridgeway Press website to read about Ridgeway Press, the

-Michigan publisher of these four books.
+Michigan publisher of these Trump-inspired books, and others.

 Early 2019, Ken Waldman appeared in New York City, Cambridge MA,